christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 gem of a book summing up the hard won insights of a true master.
 The West has a deeper discussion of the phenomenon of contamination, if I recall, and is a great read too.

-A superb introduction to most of the topics discussed on this page, including both traditional Lachmannian stemmatology and computational stemmatology, is
-@trovato2017everything.
-Trovato gives a spirited, lucid defence of neo-Lachmannian stemmatology and offers some skeptical remarks about (biologically oriented) computational approaches to textual criticism.
-If you have any interest in the field, you should read this book.

 A fairly recent contribution to the history of textual criticism (focusing on New Testament textual criticism) and biology is @lin2016erotic (see [this